 It might be hard to believe but we’re already into December, which means it’s nearly January.
 Incredible as it sounds, the first major watch fair of the New Year is just a few weeks away.
-That means it’s preview time.
-We’ve already shown you several models from the likes of IWC, Piaget, HYT and Laurent Ferrier.
-Now it’s Montblanc’s turn.
-First on our list are two new Star Legacy Nicolas Rieussec Chronographs.
+That means it’s preview time, before the major watch fairs start.
+We’ve already shown you several models from the likes of IWC, Piaget, HYT and Laurent Ferrier and now it’s Montblanc’s turn.
+First up are two new versions of one of our favorites, namely the Nicolas Rieussec Chronograph.
+Here are two new versions of the Star Legacy Nicolas Rieussec Chronograph.

 Before you say anything, yes, calling these watches ‘new’ is probably a bit of a stretch.
 They’re new in the technical sense of the word but practically speaking, they are modest extensions of the existing range.
 This makes sense given last year’s refresh, which included a new dial layout and redesigned case.

 In addition to the familiar steel case, this year sees the introduction of a red gold case, each measuring a healthy 44.8mm x 15.02mm.
 Both models feature attractive anthracite dials adorned with a distinctive guilloché pattern.
 The dial layout remains the same, with hours and minutes shown on the off-centre dial below 12 o’clock via blued leaf-shaped hands.
 There’s also a silver skeletonized second-time-zone hand, which sits on the same axis.

 The hour dial features slimmed-down Arabic numerals and there is a subtle azuré finishing in the centre, which gives an added sense of depth.
 At 9 o’clock there is a day/night display, while the date is shown through a window at 6 o’clock, framed by a cartouche held in placed by blued screws.
 A travel function allows for the rapid reset of the hour hand and date display either forward or backward via the crown.